mingchen/android-emulator-skins/README.md

-android-emulator-skins
+Android Emulator Skins
 ======================

-Android emulator skins for various of devices.
+This is a collection of **Android emulator skins** for various of devices.

 ## Usage